sjev/trading-with-python/doc/yahooFinance.rst

 .. ipython:: python

    from tradingWithPython import yahooFinance as yf

-Then, to get raw yahoo finance data for a symbol use :func:`getSymbolData`
+Then, to get raw yahoo finance data for a symbol use :func:`~lib.yahooFinance.getSymbolData`

 .. ipython:: python

    df = yf.getSymbolData("SPY")
    df.head()

-We can also normalize OHLC with the adj_close data:
+We can also normalize OHLC with the *adj_close* data column.
+After normalization, the *close* column will be equal to *adj_close* , so the latter is omitted from the result.

 .. ipython:: python